yeohoscar/sun/README.md

 ## Poker
 Created by lecturer.
 Is available to play.
-### Special Features
-- Support multiple human and computer players
+Original functionality preserved.

 ## Blackjack
 ### Instructions to Run
 1. Run jar package.